msampathkumar/datadriven/Project Submission.md

 * functional - the water point is operational and there are no repairs needed
 * functional needs repair - the water point is operational, but needs repairs
-* non functional - the water point is not operational
+* non-functional - the water point is not operational

 # Methodology